neo-chem-synth-wave/atom-to-atom-mapping/README.md

 [![Static Badge](https://img.shields.io/badge/Institute%20of%20Science%20Tokyo-%231C3177?style=flat)](https://www.isct.ac.jp)
 [![Static Badge](https://img.shields.io/badge/Elix%2C%20Inc.-%235EB6B3?style=flat)](https://www.elix-inc.com)

-Welcome to the chemical reaction compound **atom-to-atom mapping** research project !!!
+Welcome to the chemical reaction compound **Atom-to-atom Mapping** research project !!!

 A chemical reaction can be defined as the transformation of a set of chemical compounds into another.
-Accompanied by energy change, the atoms of the reactant chemical compounds are rearranged to form the product chemical compounds.
-Therefore, correctly mapping this rearrangement of chemical compound atoms is essential for capturing the essence of the chemical reaction.
-This atom-to-atom mapping or atom mapping task has proven challenging as it is a generalization of the well-known subgraph isomorphism problem.
-Consequently, the main objective of this project is to systematically curate and facilitate access to relevant chemical reaction compound atom-to-atom mapping research resources.
+Accompanied by energy change, the atoms of the reactant chemical compounds are rearranged to form the product chemical compounds, with or without the help of spectator compounds.
+Therefore, correctly mapping this rearrangement of chemical compound atoms is paramount for capturing the essence of the chemical reaction.
+This task, commonly referred to as atom-to-atom mapping or atom mapping, has proven challenging as it is a generalization of the well-known and NP-complete subgraph isomorphism problem.
+Consequently, the main objective of the **Atom-to-atom Mapping** research project is to systematically curate and facilitate access to relevant chemical reaction compound atom-to-atom mapping resources.

 ## Installation